Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware

 \subsection{Hardware Overhead of LTH}

 The LTH in \scheme consists of two parts:

-\begin{enumerate} \item The core microcontroller with the same capability as a TPM\de{, which executes computation (non-linear operations)}.
-We refer to the design of ST33TPM12SPI as a baseline with 0.40$mm^2$ area for the ARM SecurCore SC300.
-The detailed parameters can be found on the product page \cite{TPMSPI}.
-It will be responsible for most protocols with a peak power consumption of 12$mW$. \item An AES engine performing pseudo-random number generation.
-A previous study \cite{dong201945nm} reports a cost of 0.13$mm^2$ and 56$mW$ in area and peak power consumption.
-The AES engine serves as the PRF $F$ in $\Pi_{\textsf{LTH.GenMask}}$ and $\Pi_{\textsf{LTH.GenMaskShare}}$. \end{enumerate}
+(1) The core microcontroller with the same capability as the entire TPM.
+We refer to the design of ST33TPM12SPI~\cite{TPMSPI} as a baseline with 0.40$mm^2$ area for the ARM SecurCore SC300.
+The microcontroller has a peak power consumption of 12$mW$.